Book William Higham to speak at your event

 LATEST TALK

-They are no longer trying to ‘justify’ their spending.
-They’re embracing it as a vital part of a balanced lifestyle.
+They’re no longer trying to ‘justify’ their spending.
+They’re embracing it as part of a balanced lifestyle.
 Less Conscious Luxury, more Emotional Luxury.

-As a result, they’re differentiating less between Luxury and Necessity.
-Which means they’re increasingly expecting the same levels of convenience from both.
+As a result, they are differentiating less between Luxury and Necessity.
+They’re increasingly expecting the same levels of convenience and enjoyment from both.

 Tomorrow’s Luxury Consumer will combine a passion for wellbeing, informality and family with an expectation of convenience, personalisation and service.
 And if you’re not ready to help them find that, you need to start preparing to do so – and fast.